vladikbek/streamlit-slowed-generator/README.md

-# Slowed & Sped Up Audio Generator
+# Slowed & Sped Up Generator

 A Streamlit web application that allows users to modify the speed of WAV audio files.
 Create slowed down and sped up versions of your audio files with ease.